Our Blog

 • Heavier (pulls loose quicker over time)

 The third most popular type of gutter that you’ll see around, is the Box Style gutter.
-These are over-sized gutters that are primarily used for commercial or industrial buildings.
+These are oversized gutters that are primarily used for commercial or industrial buildings.
+That’s why larger sized gutters (6″ and up) are usually box style gutters.
 They are designed to handle large amounts of water, from larger roofs.
 The bigger your roof is, the more water output.

 Box gutters are not hung on the edge of the roof like traditional gutters.
 They feature a high back section that tucks under the shingles on the roof.
 Therefore, they need to be installed when the building is being built.
 This ensures that no water can get into the building along the roof edge.
 You can install these to an older building, but you would sill need to get the roof re-done with new shingles.